“We thought we could just do our jobs and serve our customers and everything would be fine.”

 Here are some thoughts about what we can do to make things better when the aggressive reporter comes down our hallway or driveway with cameras rolling.

 1. We should let the public get to know us before the bad stuff happens.
 We are more likely to give someone we know the benefit of the doubt than someone we don’t know.
-The same is true for companies, politicians, or others.
-Corporations in general may be seen as greedy but the manufacturing plant in our town puts food on our tables and sponsors charitable activities.
-Politicians as a whole often are seen as crooked but people remember that their local official got their potholes filled promptly.
+The same is true for companies, politicians, and others.
+Corporations, in general, may be seen as greedy but the manufacturing plant in our town puts food on our tables and sponsors charitable activities.
+Politicians as a whole often are seen as crooked but people remember that their local officials got their potholes filled promptly.

 The more people understand what we do and what we stand for, the better off we are.
 It takes a lot of information repeated consistently over time to build understanding and trust.
 With a constant drumbeat of communication, a company can earn the benefit of the doubt by being a known and understood entity in the community.